esprit-dev/homebridge-dummy/README.md

 - `defaultPosition` — Initial position for the door/garage/window/blinds, "open" or "closed"
 - `defaultThermostatState` - The initial state for the thermostat, "auto", "heat", "cool", or "off"
 - `defaultTemperature` - The default temperature for the thermostat in `temperatureUnits` defined above
+- `minimumTemperature` - Defines a minimum temperature
+- `maximumTemperature` - Defines a maximum temperature

 ### Options
 - `enableWebook` - Turn on webhooks for this accessory.
 See [Webhooks](https://github.com/mpatfield/homebridge-dummy#webhooks) section below for details.